VoineaguLabUNSW/gwp/docs/index.md

 For more details on the goals and advantages of bioinformatics workflows see: [Wratten et al. Reproducible, scalable, and shareable analysis pipelines with bioinformatics workflow managers.
 Nature Methods 2021.](https://www.nature.com/articles/s41592-021-01254-9)

-The workflow manager employed by UNSW GWP is **NextFlow**.
-Its main advantage is the fact that it has been broadly adopted by the bioinformatics community with bioinformatics protocols often published as NextFlow workflows, and an active community developing open-source bioinformatics pipelines that aim to implement the best practice in the field, called **Next Flow Core (nf-core)**.
+The workflow manager employed by UNSW GWP is **Nextflow**.
+Its main advantage is the fact that it has been broadly adopted by the bioinformatics community with bioinformatics protocols often published as Nextflow workflows, and an active community developing open-source bioinformatics pipelines that aim to implement the best practice in the field, called **Nextflow Core (nf-core)**.
 For more details on nf-core pipelines see [Ewels et al. The nf-core framework for community-curated bioinformatics pipelines.
 Nature Biotechnology 2022.] (https://www.nature.com/articles/s41587-020-0439-x)